echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ## Scope, objectives and limits of this document

 This document considers the implications of ECH for private, edge and public networks using the examples of education establishments, enterprises and public operators.
-It addresses the limitations of {{RFC8744}}
+It addresses the limitations of
-by providing more information about the issues posed by the introduction of ECH due to the loss of visibility of SNI data on private networks building on the report from a roundtable discussion {{ECH_Roundtable}}.
+{{RFC8744}} by providing more information about the issues posed by the introduction of ECH due to the loss of visibility of SNI data on private networks building on the report from a roundtable discussion
+{{ECH_Roundtable}}.

 The objective of this document is to detail some operational impacts of ECH.
 It will focus specifically on the impact of encrypting the SNI data by ECH, but it should be noted that other elements in the client hello may also be relevant for some on-path security methods.

-The data encapsulated by ECH is of legitimate interest to on-path security actors including those providing inline malware detection, firewalls, parental controls, content filtering to prevent access to malware and other risky traffic, mandatory security controls (e.g. Data Loss Prevention) etc. Beyond network security, there are various operational impacts of different types e.g. network management, content filtering, etc.
+The data encapsulated by ECH is of legitimate interest to on-path security actors.
+This includes those providing inline malware detection, firewalls, parental controls, content filtering to prevent access to malware and other risky traffic, mandatory security controls (e.g. Data Loss Prevention) etc.  Beyond network security, the introduction of ECH has various operational impacts of different types e.g. network management, content filtering, etc.

 Whilst this document identifies operational issues:

-* it does not consider solutions nor question the development of the ECH proposal itself
+*  it does not consider solutions nor question the development of the ECH proposal itself as there are use cases that benefit from its deployment;

-* it doesn't attempt to be exhaustive,
+*  it does not attempt to be exhaustive,

 *  it will start by focusing on one category of middleboxes: proxies.

 # General considerations about the encryption of the Client Hello